erincodes/handy-commands/5-emmet.md

 # Emmet Shortcuts

-- Emmet is a plugin for text editors that helps you improve your workflow
+- Emmet is a plugin for code editors that helps you improve your workflow
 - https://docs.emmet.io/cheat-sheet/

 ## `option + [arrow keys]`